Gostkowski finally delivers in Titans’ 16-14 win at Denver

 UP NEXT

-Titans open at home against Jacksconville on Sunday without fans in the stands.
+Titans open at home against Jacksconville on Sunday.

-Broncos visit the Steelers on Sunday without any spectators in the seats.
+Broncos visit the Steelers on Sunday.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton